rxue/learning-dirary/books/jvm/java/ee/j2ee/head-first-servlet-and-jsp-2ed/CH06ConversationalStateSessionManagement/README.md

 NOTE! the header `Cookie` in the requests after the initial one and the `Set-Cookie` in the response are according to the standard [Http State Management Mechanism](https://www.rfc-editor.org/rfc/rfc6265)

-### the joy of *Cookies*
-### The best part: the container does virtually all the cookie work!
+### The best part: the container does virtually all the cookie work! (page 215/pdf 258)
-> ... the container takes care of generating the session ID, creating a new `Cookie` object, stuffing the session ID into the cookie ...
+> ... the **container takes care of generating the session ID**, creating a new `Cookie` object, stuffing the session ID into the cookie ...
 <blockquote>
 ...somewhere in your `service` method you ask for a session, and everything else happens **automatically**